Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Frequency-domain singularity subtraction

-The validity of such an expansion (which in the context of Sections~\ref{sec:SingSubIntrod} and~\ref{sec:I2eval}, amounts to exponential decay of the quantity $\mathcal{I}_1$ in~\eqref{eqn:I1I2tok}, has only been established~\cite{lax1969decaying,lax2005exponential, tang2000resonance, martin2021time} for 3D non-trapping scatterers (for which a billiard ball bouncing off the scatterer boundaries escapes to infinity after finitely many bounces).
+These plausible expansions and approximations are closely related to the aforementioned asymptotic expansions of the scattered field $u(\br,t)$, which have been widely considered in the literature~\cite{meylan2012complex,hazard2007singularity,baum2005singularity,meylan2014singularity,lalanne2018light}; the overall approach has come to be known as as the ``Singularity Expansion Method''~\cite{baum2005singularity}.
+The validity of such expansions has only been established~\cite{lax1969decaying,lax2005exponential, tang2000resonance, martin2021time} for 3D non-trapping scatterers (namely, scatterers for which a billiard ball bouncing off the scatterer boundaries escapes to infinity after finitely many bounces).
 In two dimensions such an expansion could only hold provided the frequency content of the incident excitation tends to vanish sufficiently rapidly as the frequency $\omega$ tends to zero---since, as it is known~\cite{muraveui1979asymptotic}, 2D scattered field only decay as $O(1/(t\log^2(t)))$ in presence of zero frequency content.
-Although no proofs have been presented for the 2D case, we conjecture that the proof strategy used in~\cite{anderson2020bootstrap} could establish the validity of such an expansion—up to an arbitrarily small error $\varepsilon^I$ (cf.~\eqref{eqn:sem_error_rate})—for scatterers satisfying a certain ``$q$-growth condition'' on the resolvent of the Green's function operator.
-This condition is met by a broad class of scatterers, including highly trapping ones.

-Additionally, a wide range numerical tests presented in~\cite{abl} as well as Section~\ref{sec:Num_Res} below provide strong evidence of the validity of the asymptotic expansion\eqref{eqn:usem} even for very highly trapping scatterers---where, as illustrated on the right panel in Figure~\ref{fig:sem_decay}, 2D-decay up to the intensity level induced by the zero-frequency content takes place, and where full exponential decay occurs, certainly for 3D configuration independently of the existence of zero-frequency content, and even in 2D, provided the frequency content of the incident excitation vanishes in a neighborhood of $\omega = 0$.
+In any case, as mentioned in Section~\ref{intro}, a wide range of numerical experiments conducted as part of this work clearly suggest that the singularity expansion method is valid independently of the trapping character of the scattering obstacles considered.